maximlkv/GreenHouseProject/Sprints Reports.md

 ## Completed Items

-- [x]  Refactor communication adding a list of control panels for the connection to server.
+- [x]  Overhaul Server and NodeHandler class to be able to handle multiple control panels.
 Owner: Maxim
 - [x]  Bug: Fix Actuators id (They are sending the wrong id in the communication so are not being updated in the UI).
 Owner: Sol
-- [x]  Bug: Actuators should receive the message from server and send to Greenhouse.
+- [x]  Bugfix: Actuators didn't receive Commands properly.
 Owner: Maxim
 - [x]  Upload sprints reports to Github.
 Owner: Sol
-- [x]  Added functionality, that returns sensor nodes to server and makes them available for new connections, when control panel disconnects.
-Owner: Maxim
 - [x]  Write the communication Protocol.
 Owner: Maxim
 - [x]  Make video.
 Owner: Maxim